Muskegon Area Promise

 What Do You Need To Do?

-High school graduates will be notified of their eligibility in the spring of their senior year.
-Email or other electronic format will be used.
+High school graduates will be notified of their eligibility at the beginning of their senior year via email or other electronic format.

-Promise Scholars must accept their award by completing and submitting an online form.
-This must be renewed each year.
+Promise Scholars must accept their award by completing and submitting an online form, which must be renewed each year.

 Promise Scholars must successfully complete their post-secondary coursework to maintain eligibility.
 Each partner institution's Satisfactory Academic Progress policies apply.